Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Realm:* Client and Server\
 *Added in:* 1.2.5

+**plymeta:ShouldDelayAnnouncements()** - Whether this role should delay announcements when they kill a player that shows a message (like phantom and parasite).
+Used for things like preventing the assassin's target update message from getting overlapped.\
+*Realm:* Client and Server\
+*Added in:* 1.2.7

 **plymeta:ShouldDelayShopPurchase()** - Whether the player's shop purchase deliveries should be delayed.\
 *Realm:* Client and Server\
 *Added in:* 1.2.2